myridia/domain-translate/README.md

 There is no database modifications, execpt for the plugin options settins.
 Unlike traditional multilingual plugins that store translated content in your database, this plugin translates content dynamically in the user's browser, meaning no additional database tables or content duplication are required.
 This simplifies maintenance and reduces server load.
 Its lightweight and efficient, because by leveraging Google's robust infrastructure, the plugin remains lightweight on your server, as the translation processing occurs client-side.
-It as broad language support, its benefits from the extensive language support offered by Google Translate, enabling your website to be translated into a wide array of languages.
+It as broad language support, its benefits from the extensive language support offered byGoogle Translate, enabling your website to be translated into a wide array of languages.

 ### How it Works